eosfor/eosfor.github.io/content/article/agentic-ai-infra-sim/index.md

 Now for the fun part—how did we decide which numbers to plug in?

 - Token Distribution: We assumed user queries come in a variety of sizes, with a certain average length and standard deviation.
 The system (i.e., our band of AI agents) might add some overhead tokens for each query because, hey, systems gotta system.
-- Split Threshold: If a query exceeded our threshold, we split it into smaller pieces.
-We set this threshold somewhat arbitrarily based on what we thought was a “typical big request.”
+- Split Threshold: We assume that there is a ratio of request which are too complaex and requre complex processig.
+So we split the stream of requests based in this ratio, randomly.
 - Costs in Dollars: We used a made-up cost model for LLM usage and AKS usage.
 For example, maybe 1 million tokens cost a certain number of dollars, and each AKS node has a cost per hour.
 We aimed to keep these costs in a plausible range for demonstration purposes.
 - Dropping Requests: We allowed the system to drop requests if they were too huge or if the cluster was at capacity.
 We pretended it was more cost-effective to drop them than to scale to infinity—harsh, but it’s just a simulation!